-Center for Concussion at Rocky Mountain Youth Sports Medicine Institute in Denver, Colorado
+Center for Concussion at Rocky Mountain Hospital for Children Denver, Colorado

-A concussion is not just a “bump on the head.”
+A concussion is not just a "bump on the head."
 It is a traumatic brain injury that needs proper treatment whether it is mild or severe.
-At the Center for Concussion at the Rocky Mountain Youth Sports Medicine Institute, we specialize in concussion treatment and management for student athletes to maximize their concussion recovery.
+At the Center for Concussion, we specialize in concussion treatment and management for student athletes ages 5-20 to maximize their concussion recovery.

 Concussion Treatment vs. Concussion Management